 How you define vacation time, how much you take, or how often you jet set, and where you go is determined by a lot of factors: travel budget, family obligations, number of days you can take off at once etc. For me, personally, I know that I get antsy, edgy and stir crazy every few weeks.
 As a result, I make an effort to take vacation every three months or so, aka 4 weeks each year.

 For me, the 3-month mark works really well.
 I feel refreshed when I come home, and as the weeks go by and that antsy feeling returns, I know I have something to look forward to.

-No matter your budget or responsibilities, I encourage everyone to incorporate some time off of work into your schedules at regular intervals…do whatever works for you, your budget and your schedule.
+No matter your budget or responsibilities, I encourage everyone to incorporate some time off of work into your schedules at regular intervals…whether it’s trips abroad, staycations, or road trips to nearby destinations, do whatever works for you, your budget and your schedule.
 Often, vacation time is a use or lose it type of thing; so you will not be able to pro rate, or carryover, your unused vacation days off into the next year.

 What I see some people do, to reduce the amount of time off they need to ask for, they’ll ask for their vacation days around the holidays or long weekends.
 Given that they’ll receive holiday pay, and then paid vacation time, it’s a win-win.
 This is also a good strategy if your vacation leave is unpaid.
 By sandwiching a long weekend between the days you take off, you’ll reduce the amount of unpaid leave you take.

 However you decide to do it, just remember that taking care of yourself is just as important as everyone and everything else you care for.